-When compiling a piece of intermediate code, the compiler keeps a set of pending assignments of a Javascript expression to a Javascript variable, together with the kind of each of these expressions.
-When compiling a statement x = e, the Javascript expression corresponding to expression e is produced first.
+When compiling a piece of intermediate code, the compiler keeps a set of pending assignments of a JavaScript expression to a JavaScript variable, together with the kind of each of these expressions.
+When compiling a statement x=e, the JavaScript expression corresponding to expression e is produced first.
 In doing so, any variable defined in the assignment set is replaced by the corresponding expression (and the assignment is removed from the set).
 Then, if expression e is a mutator, all the assignments corresponding to mutable or mutator expressions are emitted.
 If expressions e is mutable, any assignment corresponding to a mutator expression is emitted (note that there can be at most one).
 Finally, if the variable x is used only once, the current assignment is added to the set of pending assignments.
 Otherwise, the assignment is directly emitted.
 When the variable x is not used, only the code of the expression is emitted, not the assignment to the variable.
-At the moment, the definition of a closure flushes all pending assignments.
+At the moment, all pending assignments are flushed before the compilation of a function closure.
 The compiler could be more precise and flush just the assignments to variables occurring in the closure.
 The pending assignments are also flushed before emitting any control statement.